haptork/easyLambda/_docs/02-quick-start-guide copy.md

 After compiling, the executable can be run with mpirun `mpirun -n 4 path_to_exe args…` or simply as `path_to_exe args…`.

-## Using Library in your program
+## Using ezl in your program

 Include `ezl.hpp` in your program.
-If you use algorithms like `ezl::count` etc then also include required headers from include/ezl/algorithms/ directory.
-There are many examples and demonstrations given in the examples directory, pick an example of your interest.
-Check reference and demo for information on a specific easyLambda construct.
-Learn by example introduces different concepts of ezl one by one with examples first.
+If you use algorithms like `ezl::count` etc then also include required headers from /ezl/algorithms/ directory.
+There are many examples and demonstrations given in the examples directory, pick an example of your interest to begin with.
+You can check reference for information on a specific easyLambda call.
+Learn by example gives a humble introduction to ezl with examples showing many essential features.